davidchesnut/sp-dev-docs/docs/add-ins/package-and-publish-high-trust-sharepoint-add-ins.md

 ### To configure the certificate

-1. If you have not done so already, create the high-trust configuration Windows PowerShell script or scripts that you need, as described in  [High-trust configuration scripts for SharePoint 2013](high-trust-configuration-scripts-for-sharepoint-2013.md).
+1. If you have not done so already, create the high-trust configuration Windows PowerShell script or scripts that you need, as described in  [High-trust configuration scripts for SharePoint](high-trust-configuration-scripts-for-sharepoint.md).

 2. Copy the scripts to the SharePoint server.